Home

 1. Injuries & Conditions in Yoga – Be knowledgeable in injury prevention and ways to accommodate students who have injuries and conditions.

-2. About Sensation & Pain – Gain an understanding of the complexity of pain and how to use this knowledge when teaching asana.
+2. Sensation & Pain Understand the complexity of pain and how to use this knowledge when teaching asana.

-3. About Contraindications & Alternatives – Be aware of the importance of knowing and utilizing contraindications and cautions, and understand how to wisely choose alternatives.
+3. About Contraindications & Alternatives Understand the importance of knowing and utilizing contraindications and cautions, and how to wisely choose alternatives.

-5. Contraindications Index – Have a quality Contraindications Index and understand the necessity of having contraindications on hand when teaching.
+5. Contraindications Index Be familiar with the Yoga Teacher Central Contraindications Index and understand the necessity of having contraindications on hand when teaching.

 Ethics & Equity